wangziblake/MoDern/README.md

 If you want to use the training datasets, please cite the following paper:

 Zi Wang et al., Accelerated NMR spectroscopy: Merge Optimization with Deep Learning, arXiv preprint, arXiv:2012.14830, 2020.
-URL: https://arxiv.org/abs/2012.14830.